mit0za/dotfiles/README.md

 # README.md
 Linux's config:

-This is my linux config.
+This is my laptop config.
 I just copy what config I like and place it into mine.
 More update to come